withastro/docs/src/pages/en/guides/markdown-content.md

 }
 ```

-After applying this plugin to your `markdown` config:
+After applying this plugin to your `markdown`  or `mdx` integration config:

 ```js title="astro.config.mjs" "import { exampleRemarkPlugin } from './example-remark-plugin.mjs';" "remarkPlugins: [exampleRemarkPlugin],"
 import { exampleRemarkPlugin } from './example-remark-plugin.mjs';